quinncamp7/quinncamp7/README.md

 <h1>Information Security Analyst Projects</h1>

 <b> Configuring my own cloud-based SOC environment within Azure.
-This is a demonstration that will set up Azure Pre-Requisite Installation, SQL, Failed Authentication, Active Directory, Logging and Monitoring, Microsoft Sentinel SIEM, and Secure Cloud Configuration.<b/>
+This is a demonstration that will Secure Cloud Configuration.<b/>

 ---